josephhaaga/todos/ideas.md

 # Features

+Drop into an ipython env with the service loaded so I can quickly write one-off scripts
+    * e.g. set all the tasks' status to `IN_PROGRESS`

 `todo start` should also accept a string, so users can add & start a task in one command
     * starting a todo with the `feat` tag should create a new branch!